Nayshins/Tic_Tac_Toe/readme.md

 into your console.

 #TODO
-1. Extrapolate game class
+1. Extrapolate classes into the new Rules and Console classes
+2. Update and clean up tests
-2. Add alpha beta to the minimax algorithm
+3. Add alpha beta to the minimax algorithm
-3. add the functionality to play another human instead of the computer
+4. add the functionality to play another human instead of the computer
-4. More TBD
+5. More TBD